nielskee/draft-articles/TechnicalHiringPart2.md

 unlike online technical tests.
-GitHub has social and communication features, so you can review code, make comments, raise issues and also see the solution evolving - you can do this privately too, if you want to add the candidate as a collaborator to a one-off repository that you create for them in your organisation.
+GitHub has social and communication features, so you can review code, make comments, raise issues and also see the solution evolving - you can do this privately too, if you want to add the candidate as a collaborator to a one-off private repository that you create for them in your organisation.

 In my view, this is a better format than an online tech test, more realistic and gives a better chance for the candidate to show what they can do.
 They can work with their own, familiar tools, in their own time.
-They can Google, they can Stack Overflow...**just like real life.**
+They can Google, they can Stack Overflow...just like real life.

 Used well, this format meets one of the principles I talked about earlier - you match the candidate's investment: